On the first order theory of plactic monoids: The general case

 Next, considering $R\subset P_n$ the set of row words, we define two maps $\rho_1,\rho_2: R~\to~S$ such that, for $r\in R$, $\phi(\rho_1(r)) = T(rx^m)$ and $\phi(\rho_2(r)) = B(rx^m)$.
 Then since $\phi(\underline{a}^2)$ is a row, we can define $\underline{a}^3$ and $\underline{a}^4$ to be such that

 That is, $\phi(\underline{a}^3) = T(B(\phi(\underline{a}))x^m)$ and $\phi(\underline{a}^4) = B(B(\phi(\underline{a}))x^m)$.

-Next, define $\underline{a}^5$ to be such that By our induction hypothesis, this will be definable, as the set of top tableaux is generated by a known subset of columns.
-Thus the coefficients in $\underline{a}^5$ will either be calculated by the formula $\eta_{n-1}$, or will equal zero.
+Next, define $\underline{a}^5$ to be such that By our induction hypothesis, this will be definable in Presburger arithmetic, as the coefficients in $\underline{a}^5$ will either be calculated by the formula $\eta_{n-1}$, or will equal zero.